-The MACJ degree will be awarded to the student upon the successful completion of all courses required for the degree and where the student otherwise meets all graduation requirements pertaining to the MACJ degree as outlined in the St. Thomas University Graduate Catalog.
+The MAC degree will be awarded to the student upon the successful completion of all courses required for the degree and where the student otherwise meets all graduation requirements pertaining to the MAC degree as outlined in the St. Thomas University Graduate Catalog.

 Probation and Suspension: Students who do not maintain the minimum academic requirements for the JD will be placed on probation or suspended from the program as outlined in the St. Thomas University School of Law Catalog.
-Students who do not meet the minimum academic requirements for the MACJ will be placed on probation or suspended from the program as outlined in the St. Thomas University Graduate School
+Students who do not meet the minimum academic requirements for the MAC will be placed on probation or suspended from the program as outlined in the St. Thomas University Graduate School Catalog.

-Catalog.
 A student may be placed on probation or suspended from either program and still maintain matriculation in the other program.
-Correspondingly, students may opt to maintain matriculation in either the JD or the MACJ program, assuming they are in good academic status within that program and drop out of the other program at any time, irrespective of their academic standing in that other program.
+Correspondingly, students may opt to maintain matriculation in either the JD or the MAC program, assuming they are in good academic status within that program and drop out of the other program at any time, irrespective of their academic standing in that other program.
 Written notice of this intention must be provided to the Dean or appropriate administrator.

-Time Limit: All requirements for the MACJ must be completed within five years of first enrolling in the program.
+Time Limit: All requirements for the MAC must be completed within five years of first enrolling in the program.
 Time limits governing the completion of the JD Degree are consistent with those outlined in the St. Thomas University School of Law Catalog.

-Tuition: Students in the Joint JD/MACJ program will be responsible for all fees and tuition for coursework leading to the JD as described in the St. Thomas University School of Law Catalog.
-For coursework leading to the MACJ students will be responsible for all fees and tuition as outlined in the St. Thomas University Graduate School Catalog.
+Tuition: Students in the Joint JD/MAC program will be responsible for all fees and tuition for coursework leading to the JD as described in the St. Thomas University School of Law Catalog.
+For coursework leading to the MAC students will be responsible for all fees and tuition as outlined in the St. Thomas University Graduate School Catalog.
 Each school charges a separate and distinct tuition.
 So, the student is responsible for the cost of the courses he/she is taking in any semester based on the credit hours taken from each program.

-Financial Aid: Various forms of financial aid may be available to students enrolling in the Joint JD/MACJ Program.
+Financial Aid: Various forms of financial aid may be available to students enrolling in the Joint JD/MAC Program.
 Information on financial aid may be obtained from the University Financial Aid Office and the STU School of Law.

-Advisement: A student admitted to the Joint JD/MACJ degree program is assigned a faculty advisor from among the full-time criminal justice faculty members.
-That faculty adviser will provide guidance in the initial selection of program courses related specifically to the MACJ program.
-He or she will also be responsible for addressing issues that may arise with respect to the MACJ program.
-In addition, the student in the Joint JD/MACJ program will also have a faculty advisor for the JD program as outlined in the St. Thomas University School of Law Catalog.
+Advisement: A student admitted to the Joint JD/MAC degree program is assigned a faculty advisor from among the full-time criminal justice/criminology faculty members.
+That faculty adviser will provide guidance in the initial selection of program courses related specifically to the MAC program.
+He or she will also be responsible for addressing issues that may arise with respect to the MAC program.
+In addition, the student in the Joint JD/MAC program will also have a faculty advisor for the JD program as outlined in the St. Thomas University School of Law Catalog.

-DEPARTMENT OF PSYCHOLOGY MASTER OF SCIENCE (MS) IN PSYCHOLOGY

-[Delivery Locations: Online]
+DEPARTMENT OF PSYCHOLOGY

+MASTER OF SCIENCE (MS) IN PSYCHOLOGY [Delivery Locations: Online]

-Program Director: Scott E. Gillig, Ph.D., Licensed Psychologist
+Program Director: Pamela Dahlin, Psy.D.

-Academic Credentials: Ph.D.
-The University of Toledo, Educational Psychology.
-M.Ed., The University of Toledo, Guidance and Counseling; B.A., The University of
+Academic Credentials: Psy.D., M.S., Carlos Albizu University, BA, Florida International University